 3 Best Practices for Affiliate Link Disclosures

-Affiliate link disclosures are fairly easy to implement, but there are ways to optimize their use.
-Let's take a look at three practices that – when used – result in FTC-compliant disclosures.
+Affiliate link disclosures are fairly easy to implement, but there are several different ways to optimize their use.
+Let's take a look at three practices that are FTC-compliant.

 1. Place Disclosures in Obvious Areas

-"Obvious" can be a subjective word, but all it means is that any disclosures on your site must be in open view, easy for visitors to see.
+“Obvious” can be a subjective word, but what it boils down to is, any disclosures on your site must be in open view and easy for visitors to see:

 This practice builds trust.
 Disclosures that are hidden in page footers or on a separate page make it look as if you’re trying to comply without actually doing so.
 This doesn’t fly with the FTC, and it won't go down well with a lot of readers, either.